Hawaii Water Quality at a Glance

 Most of Hawaii’s public water systems meet federal drinking water standards, but several Oahu communities have detected PFAS contamination requiring ongoing monitoring.

-The Hawaii Department of Health oversees comprehensive testing across all 132 public water systems.
-Five Oahu communities serving nearly 500,000 residents have reported PFAS detections, with Kunia and Waipio showing levels exceeding federal safety guidelines.
-Water utilities are working with state agencies to implement treatment solutions, and the state has received over $194 million in federal funding to address infrastructure needs and emerging contaminants.
+The Hawaii Department of Health oversees comprehensive testing across all 130+ public water systems.
+Five Oahu communities serving nearly 500,000 residents have reported PFAS detections, with Kunia Village showing total PFAS levels at 265 ppt far exceeding federal safety guidelines.
+Water utilities are working with state agencies to implement treatment solutions, and the state has received nearly $194 million in federal funding to address infrastructure needs and emerging contaminants.
 Residents should review their water board’s annual quality reports and stay informed about local conditions.

 What caused PFAS contamination in Hawaii?